 How To Use a Case Study

-IRIS Case Study Units provide students with applications to strengthen their understanding of select topics as well as a way to enhance their problem-solving abilities.
-Designed to accommodate a wide range of student skills, Case Study sets are divided into three progressive levels:
+IRIS Case Studies provide students with applications to strengthen their understanding of select topics as well as a way to enhance their problem-solving abilities.
+Designed to accommodate a wide range of student skills, case studies are divided into three progressive levels:

 Level A – Gathering information